The Perennial Garden (book) WIP

 My childhood home on Bloomfield Street no longer exists.
-Although it was just an ordinary building with a backyard garden in Hoboken, NJ, it was a sanctuary to me, a place of magic and imagination.
-With my childhood sanctuary literally raised and replaced, I find myself returning there in my mind, and in my work, searching for what has been lost in adulthood.
-By excavating remembered stories, dreams, and family photographs, I have found that underneath the layers lies a deep desire for the refuge and freedom of imagination that I thought I would always have.
+Although it was just an ordinary building with a backyard garden in Hoboken, New Jersey, it was a sanctuary to me, a place of magic and imagination.
+With my childhood haven literally razed and replaced, I find myself returning there in my mind, and in my work, searching for what has been lost in adulthood.
+Underneath the layers of time lies a deep desire for the refuge and freedom of imagination that I thought I would always have.
+By excavating remembered stories, dreams, found objects and family photographs, I give form to my fascination with this yearning.

 In its book format, The Perennial Garden connects the past and present tense through cutouts between pages, creating an interactive experience for the viewer.